 The Family Court found that Mrs Ormsby had indeed breached her moral duty, and that a division of the farm between the three children in equal shares (i.e. a 33.3% share each) was necessary to remedy that breach.
-Alan appealed this decision on the basis that these awards went beyond the minimum necessary.
+Alan appealed this decision on the basis that these awards went beyond the required minimum.

 The High Court on appeal reduced Janine and Tia’s awards to 30% and 25% respectively.
 These amounts were held to be the minimum required to address the particularly shocking breach of moral duty by Mrs Ormsby.
 The disparity in awards reflected the finding that Janine’s claim was stronger than Tia’s as a result of her particularly harsh upbringing and greater degree of financial need.

 Alan was refused permission to appeal the case any further, and therefore the High Court decision is the final say on the matter.